Skip to content

 Scope

-This procedure explains how to perform daily bioinformatic production, including monitoring and running the pipeline to analyse diagnostic HTS samples and inform the units of errors and delivery.
+This procedure explains how to perform daily bioinformatic production, including monitoring and running the pipeline to analyse diagnostic High Throughput Sequencing (HTS) samples, and inform the units of eventual errors and delivery.

 Responsibility